kata198/indexedredis/README.rst

 The following are the possible field types, for use within the FIELDS array:

-*IRField* - Standard field, takes a name and a "valueType", which is a native python type, or any type you create which implements \_\_new\_\_, taking a signle argument and returning the object.
+**IRField** - Standard field, takes a name and a "valueType", which is a native python type, or any type you create which implements \_\_new\_\_, taking a signle argument and returning the object.
 See IndexedRedis/fields/FieldValueTypes for example of how datetime and json are implemented.

 When no valueType is defined, str/unicode is the type (same as pre-4.0), and default encoding is used (see set/getDefaultIREncoding functions)

-*IRBase64Field* - Converts to and from Base64
+**IRBase64Field** - Converts to and from Base64

-*IRCompressedField* - Automatically compresses before storage and decompresses after retrieval.
+**IRCompressedField** - Automatically compresses before storage and decompresses after retrieval.
 Argument "compressMode" currently supports "zlib" (default) or "bz2".

-*IRFixedPointField* - A floating-point with a fixed number of decimal places.
+**IRFixedPointField** - A floating-point with a fixed number of decimal places.
 This type supports indexing using floats, whereas IRField(...valueType=float) does not, as different platforms have different accuracies, roundings, etc. Takes a parameter, decimalPlaces (default 5), to define the precision after the decimal point.

-*IRPickleField* - Automaticly pickles the given object before storage, and unpickles after fetch.
+**IRPickleField** - Automaticly pickles the given object before storage, and unpickles after fetch.
 Not indexable.

-*IRUnicodeField* - Field that takes a parameter, "encoding", to define an encoding to use for this field.
+**IRUnicodeField** - Field that takes a parameter, "encoding", to define an encoding to use for this field.
 Use this to support fields with arbitrary encodings, as IRField will use the default encoding for strings.

-*IRRawField* - Field that is not converted in any, to or from Redis.
-On fetch this will always be "bytes" type (or str in python2).
-On python3 this is very similar to IRField(...valueType=None), but python2 needs this to store binary data without running into encoding issues.

-*IRBytesField* - Field that forces the data to be "bytes", python2 and python3 compatible.
+**IRBytesField** - Field that forces the data to be "bytes", python2 and python3 compatible.
 If you need python3 only, you can use IRField(valueType=bytes).
 For no encoding/decoding at all, see IRRawField

-*IRClassicField* - Field that imitates the behaviour of a plain-string entry in FIELDS pre-5.0.0.
+**IRClassicField** - Field that imitates the behaviour of a plain-string entry in FIELDS pre-5.0.0.
 This field has a default of empty string, and is always encoded/decoded using the defaultIREncoding

+**IRRawField** - Field that is not converted in any, to or from Redis.
+On fetch this will always be "bytes" type (or str in python2).
+On python3 this is very similar to IRField(...valueType=None), but python2 needs this to store binary data without running into encoding issues.

-*IRFieldChain* - Chains multiple field types together.
+**IRFieldChain** - Chains multiple field types together.
 Use this, for example, to compress the base64-representation of a value, or to compress utf-16 data.
 See section below for more details.

 **Chaining Multiple Types**

-You can chain multiple types together using IRFieldChain.
-Instead of specifying the name on the IRField (or subclass), you specify the name on the IRFieldChain, and list all the types as the second argument (chainedFields).
-For storage, all operations will be applied left-to-right, and upon fetch the object will be decoded right-to-left.
+"Chaining" allows you to apply multiple types on a single field.
+Say, for example, that you have some utf-16 data that you want to be compressed for storage:

 Example:

-	FIELDS = [ \\
+	FIELDS = [ \

 	...